jonscheiding/gource-multi/README.md

 3. Run

-        yarn build -c /path/to/repo/config.json \
-          | gource --log-format custom -
+        yarn start

 ## Advanced Usage

 - `--since` - Similar to git's `--since` parameter, only look at logs from that date.
 Accepts date formats or "7 days ago" style natural language.
 - `--consolidate-before` - Squash any commits before this date into a single "initial commit".
 Helps pre-populate gource with a file tree based on previous work.
 - `--fake-initial-commit` - If you hide root directory connections in gource, and there is one repo that has logs before any others, it will change what it thinks of as a "root" directory when the others show up.
 This option helps mitigate that.
-- Pipe output to a file instead of directly to Gource - You can then run `gource /path/to/file.log` to see the visualization.
+- `--show-stats` - Output a table showing the number of commits for each repository that is analyzed.
+- `--no-gource` - Output the consolidated raw logs, instead of launching the Gource visualization.
+(Otherwise, requires gource installed in your PATH.)
+- `--output` - Specify a filename to save the visualization as a video.
+(Requires ffmpeg installed in your PATH.)
 - Include an object in your config file to provide values for other command-line options:

       {